-3.4.
-The permittee shall not permit the emission of any gas stream which contains hydrogen sulfide (H2S) in excess of one grain per 100 standard cubic feet.
+3.3.
+For the entire facility, the permittee shall not permit the emission of any gas stream which contains hydrogen sulfide (H2S) in excess of one grain per 100 standard cubic feet.
 Gas streams containing hydrogen sulfide in excess of one grain per 100 standard cubic feet shall be incinerated at temperatures of no less than 1600 °F for a period of no less than 0.5 seconds or processed in such a manner which is equivalent to or more effective for the removal of hydrogen sulfide.